What Is the Best Day of the Week to…

 Airlines spell out their business strategy in terms of how they expect customers to act.
 To profile and predict the behavior of consumers who purchase tickets, millions of dollars are invested in research.

-Starting out fairly simply, all of the passengers are split into two groups: leisure or business.
+Starting out fairly simply, all passengers are split into two groups: leisure or business.
 There are additional groups but their significance is secondary to those two mentioned

 They are more elastic, meaning that price decreases can attract them.